DaylightNebula/DaylinMicroservices/Readme.md

 - tags: List of strings
   - A list of tags given to the service.
 Services may broadcast json packets to all services with a given tag.
   - For example: when a change to the file system is requested, ALL services with the tag "file_system" will receive that change request.
+- uuid: UUID
+  - A unique identifier for this service.
+  - By default, this is a random UUID.
 - port: Int
   - Representing the port for the service to run on.
   - If not set or set to 0, the service will automatically find an open port on the host machine.